 - 1. Military veterans with at least three years of active duty military service within the U.S. Armed Forces who were discharged under honorable conditions within five years of their application date.
 (Must provide DD214 Member-4 Form) - 2.
-Reservists with at least six years of U.S. military reserve service who are either still serving as a reservist or were discharged under honorable conditions within two years of their application date.
-(Must provide sufficient documentation to verify military reserve service, such as a statement of service).
+Reservists with at least six years of U.S. military reserve service who are either still serving as a reservist, or were discharged under honorable conditions within two years of their application date.
+(Must provide sufficient documentation to verify military reserve service, such as a statement of service). - 3.
+An honorably discharged military veteran who completed military technical training school in a MOS applicable to the commercial and/or industrial electrical construction industry (as determined by ETI staff), and can document a minimum of two years of military experience in that MOS within five years of their application date.